Zhouxigui007/LightTrace/README.md

 or

-- Change `DEFAULT_VOLTAGE` in file GlobalVariables.jsx to a higher value and re-run the script
+- Change `DEFAULT_VOLTAGE` in file `lib/GlobalVariables.jsx` to a higher value and re-run the script